-Emails come in asking what is different about email etiquette in different countries.
-Being more folks are corresponding with others all over the globe — I understand why this is a concern.
+I have had inquiries about what is different regarding email etiquette in different countries.
+Being more folks are corresponding with others all over the globe, it is easy to understand why this is a concern.

 You’ll never go wrong by offering the highest level of formality when addressing and communicating with those from other countries.
-Formalities are in place for a reason — to show respect with courtesy and consideration.
+After all, formalities are in place for a reason — to show respect with courtesy and consideration.

-We all know how many onliners incorrectly believe that email is informal and an excuse to type as though they didn’t make it out of the sixth grade.
-If they don’t mind being perceived as someone who lacks in educations or courtesy (yes, courtesy is making the effort to type in full sentences, with appropriate capitalization and grammar and no typos) that is their choice to make.
+We all know onliners that incorrectly believe that email is informal and an excuse to type as though they didn’t make it out of the sixth grade.
+If they don’t mind being perceived as someone who lacks in education or courtesy, that is their choice.

-When it comes to global contacts, just think how that lack of effort with someone who may not be from your culture may perceive your lack of ability to communicate with the written word?
-What if they are not yet very good at English and are relying on you to be clear so that they know how to communicate with you?
+When it comes to global contacts, courtesies are a sign of respect.
+However, think about how that lack of effort with someone not from your culture may perceive your inability to communicate with the written word?
+What if they are not yet very good at English and are relying on you to be clear so that they understand your message?